sap-tutorials/How-Tos/tutorials/2017/06/fiori-ios-scpms-geolocation/fiori-ios-scpms-geolocation.md

 Add the following code to the newly created `SAPGeoService.xsodata` file:

 ```
-"service" {
+service {
-    "SAPGEO"."GeoLocation" as "GeoLocation"
+    "SAPGEO"."GeoLocation" as "GeoLocation";
 }
 ```